aacostad-everis/automatic-oauth-example-nodejs/README.md

-# Automatic oAuth Example App
+# Automatic OAuth Example App

-This is a node.js app that demonstrates how to authenticate with [Automatic](http://automatic.com) using oAuth.
+This is a node.js app that demonstrates how to authenticate with [Automatic](http://automatic.com) using OAuth.
 It demonstrates the use of the [Automatic REST API](http://developer.automatic.com).

 ## Demo